POWER THE WORLD

 Music for Relief has also partnered with WE CARE Solar to improve health outcomes for mothers and babies by sending Solar Suitcases to clinics and hospitals in Uganda where maternal mortality rates are at a crisis point.
 These Solar Suitcases are an economical, easy-to-use portable power unit that provides health workers with highly efficient medical lighting and power for mobile communication and medical devices to help save lives of mothers and babies.
 Click here to learn more about how you can help bring one to a clinic in need.

-Power the World's most recent project aims to bring innovative and sustainable energy to families in South America.
+Another Power the World project aims to bring innovative and sustainable energy to families in South America.
 Together with Uncharted Play, we are providing children with SOCCKETs, soccer balls that also function as portable generators.
 Each SOCCKET has the capability to power LED lamps, fans, cell phone chargers, water purifiers and audio speakers for an entire family.
 Supporters can help us bring SOCCKETs to even more families by donating today.

 EAST AFRICA HUNGER CRISIS

 Beginning in 2011, Music for Relief joined K'naan and the American Refugee Committee as a part of the I AM A STAR campaign to raise awareness in the U.S. about the hunger crisis in the Horn of Africa.
 The goal is to inspire people to get involved at the local level to help provide famine relief and shine a light on Somali culture and people.
 MFR pledged $50,000 to support Banadir Hospital as well as another $50,000 to "Kitchen Mamas," a pilot program designed to help distribute information about health, WASH and disease protection, while improving access to service providers for gender-based violence and health providers who can treat cholera, HIV/AIDS and malnutrition.